Ching Wen Hsiao

-Taiwanese-American pianist, Ching-Wen Hsiao, has performed throughout the North America, Europe, and Asia.
-Dr. Hsiao gave her concerto debut in the Philippines, giving four performances of Tchaikovsky’s First Piano Concerto with the Cebu Youth Symphony.
-Since then, she has appeared with the New Amsterdam Symphony Orchestra, New York Youth Symphony, Arts
+Taiwanese-American pianist, Ching-Wen Hsiao, performs extensively as a soloist and chamber musician throughout the North America, Europe, and Asia.
+Since her concerto debut at age sixteen with the Cebu Youth Symphony in the Philippines, she has appeared with the New Amsterdam Symphony Orchestra, New York Youth Symphony, Arts

-First Prize winner of the 1995 Taiwan National Piano Competition, Dr. Hsiao has won the Gina Bachauer Piano Competition at The Juilliard School, the Steinway Solo Piano and Concerto Competitions in Chicago, the American Musician Scholarship Competition, and the Music Teacher National Association’s Illinois State and Eastern Central Division Piano Competitions.
-She is a recipient of the “New Rising Star” Award, granted by the Ministry of Culture in Taiwan.
-The award led to several performances at the Taiwan National Concert Hall.
+First Prize winner of the 1995 Taiwan National Piano Competition, Dr. Hsiao won the Gina Bachauer Piano Competition at The Juilliard School, Steinway Solo Piano and Concerto Competitions, American Musician Scholarship Competition, and MTNA Illinois State and Eastern Central Division Piano Competitions.
+She was a national finalist of Lincoln Center’s Chamber Music Society II and was a recipient of Taiwan’s “Rising Star” Award, which led to recurring performances at Taiwan National Concert Hall.

-Dr. Hsiao has performed with renowned violinist Cho-Liang Lin at Alice Tully Hall and collaborated with esteemed conductors, including Kurt Masur, James DePreist, and James Conlon.
-She has performed at prestigious venues, such as Carnegie Hall, Weill Recital Hall, David Geffen Hall, Steinway Hall, Ravinia Festival, and ancient Olympia in Greece.
-Her performances have been broadcasted on WNIB and WQXR radio stations.
-An advocate of contemporary music, she has commissioned works by Taiwanese composer Gordon Chin.
-In 2019, she will record Dr. Chin’s complete solo piano works.
-Dr. Hsiao’s performance of John Corigliano’s Etude Fantasy earned the composer’s high acclaim.
+Dr. Hsiao has performed with renowned violinist Cho-Liang Lin at Alice Tully Hall and University of Texas in Austin and collaborated with esteemed conductors, such as Kurt Masur, James DePreist, and James Conlon.
+She has performed at Carnegie Hall, David Geffen Hall, Steinway Hall, Ravinia Steans Institute, and Ancient Olympia in Greece.
+Her performances have been broadcasted live on WNIB and WQXR.
+A founding member of the Lyon Piano Trio, she and her Trio members gave their international debut in Steinway Haus’ Rubinstein-Saal in Munich, Germany.
+An advocate of contemporary music, she frequently premiers works in the 21st century and was a member of the New

-Dr. Hsiao is Assistant Professor of Piano at West Virginia University.
-Previously, she was a member of the piano faculty at The Juilliard School’s Pre-College Division and Assistant Professor of Piano at Southeastern University, where she received the “Outstanding Scholarship” Award.
-Dr. Hsiao has given masterclasses throughout the U.S. and Asia and taught at summer festivals, including the Aspen Music Festival, Viana
+Dr. Hsiao is Assistant Professor of Piano and Co-Coordinator of Keyboard Area at West Virginia University.
+Prior to joining WVU, she was on piano faculty at Juilliard’s Pre-College Division and was Assistant Professor of Piano at Southeastern University, where she received the “Outstanding Scholarship” Award.
+She has given masterclasses throughout the U.S., Thailand, and China, and taught at the Aspen Music Festival, Viana